Stanislaus of Szczepanów: Veneration as a saint

 The cult of Saint Stanislaus the Martyr began immediately upon his death.
 In 1245 his relics were translated (i.e., moved) to Kraków's Wawel Cathedral.
 In the early 13th century, Bishop Iwo Odrowąż initiated preparations for Stanislaus' canonization and ordered Wincenty of Kielce to write the martyr's vita.
-Stanislaus of Krakow was canonized by Pope Innocent IV at Assisi in 1253.
+Stanislaus of Kraków was canonized by Pope Innocent IV at Assisi in 1253.

-Pope Pius V did not include the saint's feast day in the Tridentine Calendar for use throughout the Roman Catholic Church.
+Pope Pius V did not include the saint's feast day in the Tridentine calendar for use throughout the Roman Catholic Church.
 Subsequently, Pope Clement VIII inserted it, setting it for 7 May, but Kraków observes it on 8 May, a supposed date of the saint's death, having done so since 8 May 1254, when it was attended by many Polish bishops and princes.
 In 1969, the Church moved the feast to 11 April, considered to be the date of his death in 1079.

 As the first native Polish saint, Stanislaus is the patron of Poland and Kraków, and of some Polish dioceses.
 He shares the patronage of Poland with Saint Adalbert of Prague, Florian, and Our Lady the Queen of Poland.

 Wawel Cathedral, which holds the saint's relics, became a principal national shrine.
-Almost all the Polish kings beginning with Władysław I the Elbow-high were crowned while kneeling before his sarcophagus, which stands in the middle of the cathedral.
+Almost all of the Polish kings from Władysław I the Elbow-high were crowned while they knelt before his sarcophagus, which stands in the middle of the cathedral.
 In the 17th century, King Władysław IV Vasa commissioned an ornate silver coffin to hold the saint's relics.
-It was destroyed by Swedish troops during the Deluge, but was replaced with a new one c.
+It was destroyed by Swedish troops during the Deluge but was replaced with a new one c.
 1670.